ecpieritz/star-wars-library/README.md

 </p>

 ## 📖 About
-<p>Application using the Star Wars API to bring a list of characters and movies.
+<p>Multi page application using the Star Wars API to bring a list of characters, movies, species and planets.
 Created with Vue.js.</p>

 ---